-Students must submit a formal application (Field Practicum Student Application and Statement of Criminal Record, both in the appendix) to the director of field education.
-The deadline for application for the Fall semester is the preceding March 30th and additions to areas of interest for Spring semester is the preceding October 31st.
+Students must submit a formal application (Field Practicum Student Application and

+Statement of Criminal Record, both in the appendix) to the director of field education.
+The deadline for application for the Fall semester is the preceding March 30th and application for Spring semester is the preceding October 31st.
 Students are encouraged to meet with their social work advisors and/or the director of field education to determine areas of interest for possible placement.
-The field director considers student preference and geographical convenience, but educational need takes precedence in the matching process.
+The field director considers student preference and convenience, but educational need takes precedence in the matching process.
 Based on experience in working with agencies, the field director knows which agencies can help to meet the student's learning objectives best.
 While we see the overall process between student and school as being collaborative, the faculty is responsible in ensuring the educational appropriateness of the placement.

 Students are notified of acceptance and placement assigned then expected to contact the agency for an interview.
-The student's placement is confirmed by correspondence from the field instructor and student by completing and submitting the Student Agreement for Field Placement form (see appendix below).
+The student's placement is confirmed by a letter from the field office.
+Once accepted and notified, students complete and submit the Student Agreement for Field Placement form (see appendix below).
 Academic credit for life experience and previous work experience is not given, in whole or in part, in lieu of the field practicum.
 Students applying to use employment for field placement must apply within the Field Practicum, see related policy and requirements described earlier (see employment for field placement).